niuers/Learning-From-Data-A-Short-Course/feature_engineering.md

 f.groupby('col1').mean()['col2'].rolling(20).mean().plot()
 ```

-#### The Ratio Level
+### The Ratio Level
-* Now we have a notion of true zero which gives us the ability to multiply and divide values.
+> The ratio level has a notion of true zero which gives us the ability to multiply and divide values.
 It allows ratio statement. e.g. Degrees Kelvin has a 0 point (absolute 0, no Degree Kelvin below 0) and the steps in both these scales have the same degree of magnitude.

 1. Bar chart
 ```